-There are several known security systems that property managers can choose to use in a commercial building.
+There are several known building security systems that property managers can choose to use in a commercial building.
 As with most technology, before purchasing a system it is best to consult with a professional commercial security integrator.
 This is because every system depends on different variables and environmental as well as operational factors.
 Professional security system installers carefully select, place, and integrate every component of your system to ensure smooth operation and compatibility.

 Cloud-based Access Control

 In most commercial properties, the purpose of an access control system is to facilitate timely entry to authorized personnel while restricting unauthorized access.
 Cloud-based access control allows property managers to remotely administer their building’s security.
 The technology allows them to easily create schedules for doors, shifts, and events.
 They can also change access levels (in response to a termination or security alert), and initiate emergency response settings in the event of a lockdown.
 What is truly remarkable about cloud-based access control is that these features are available from an administrator’s laptop or smartphone.
 In addition to these features cloud-based access control:

 - Facilitates integration-Open interfaces facilitate the simple integration of external services, updates, and add-ons.

 - Reduces IT burden-A cloud-based system does not require a local server and increases security through automated updates.